w3f/General-Grants-Program/grants/speculative/club_messaging.md

-# Club Instant Messaging Protocol and Network
+# Club - An Instant Messaging Protocol and Network

 * **Project:** Club Instant Messaging Protocol and Network